raspberrycoulis/beebotte-envirophat/README.md

     ./sense.py

 If done correctly, you should see printouts in the command line of the temperature, light levels and pressure readings.
+Stop the script by pressing `ctrl + c`.

 ## Making the script run automatically on boot